Skip to Content

 Dry Rub

-We use the same Homemade Dry Rub recipe for our Smoked Baby Back Ribs that we use for our Pulled Pork recipe.
-No matter what spices that you use it is important to add a little sweetness, like brown sugar, to your dry rub.
+I use the same Homemade Dry Rub that I use for my Pulled Pork recipe.
+No matter what homemade dry rub that you use, be sure that when making Smoked Baby Back Ribs is to add a little brown sugar to the mix.
+The sweetness pairs perfectly with the smoky flavor.

-Next slather both sides of the meat with yellow mustard.
+Once you have your dry rub picked out, slather both sides of the meat with yellow mustard.
 This will hold the dry rub in place and also help tenderize the meat.
+Then generously coat the ribs (on both sides) with the dry rub.

 While the smoker is coming to temperature, let the ribs sit out on the counter to bring to room temperature.
 This will also give the dry rub time to penetrate into the meat.

 Fill the smoker with wood chips.
-Our favorite wood chips for this recipe is apple wood.
-However, pecan or mesquite work well too!
+My favorite wood chips to use for ribs is apple wood.
+However, pecan or mesquite work well too.

 Now it is time to reveal the actual cooking method.

-We use what is known as the 3 2 1 method when cooking smoked baby back ribs.
+I use what is known as the 3-2-1 method when cooking smoked baby back ribs.
 This simply means that you place the seasoned ribs directly on the smoker rack for 3 hours.

 Then remove the ribs and place them in foil with a little brown sugar, butter and apple juice and continue to smoke for an additional 2 hours.

-And for the final hour of cooking, remove the ribs from the foil packet and slather on your favorite barbecue sauce.
+And for the final hour of cooking, remove the ribs from the foil packet and slather on your favorite barbecue sauce (optional).

-Place the ribs back on smoker’s rack and continue to cook for one hour.
+Place the ribs back on the smoker’s rack and continue to cook for 1 hour.

-The results are amazing each and every time that we have used this method!
-Fall off the bone, tender and juicy smoked baby back ribs that are to die for!
+The results are amazing each and every time that I have used this method!
+Fall off the bone, tender and juicy smoked baby back ribs that are simply the best!

 Smoked Baby Back Ribs Recipe